-Figures from NIFU show that fully 29 per cent of researchers in Norway in 2018 had immigrant backgrounds, but that 80 per cent of these were internationally mobile researchers with their higher education from abroad.
-Furthermore, among research staff, descendants of immigrants were sparsely represented, just 0.5 per cent, despite students with immigrant backgrounds making up 11 per cent of the student body in 2019.
+Figures from SSB show that fully 32 per cent of researchers in Norway in 2021 had immigrant backgrounds, but that almost 80 per cent of these were internationally mobile researchers with their higher education from abroad.
+Furthermore, among research staff, descendants of immigrants were sparsely represented, just 0.7 per cent, despite decendants of immigrants making up 4,4 per cent of the student body in 2021.

 This means that the vast majority of researchers with immigrant backgrounds are actually what we would call foreign researchers.
 In general, these researchers do not have strong ties to Norway and will leave the country after completing their doctoral degree or research stay, according to NIFU’s Doctoral Degree Survey (2019) (in Norwegian only) and other studies.

 Read: Why do we discriminate against our own PhD graduates? (in Norwegian only)

 Read: Barriers to diversity in academia (in Norwegian only)